MarkusSifft/QuantumCatch/README.md

 ![quantum dot spectra](Examples/plots/quantum_dot_spectra.png)

 ## Support
-The development of the QuantumPolyspectra package is supported by the working group Spectroscopy of Condensed Matter of the Faculty of Physics and Astronomy at the Ruhr University Bochum.
+The development of the QunatumCatch package is supported by the working group Spectroscopy of Condensed Matter of the Faculty of Physics and Astronomy at the Ruhr University Bochum.

 ## Dependencies